At the present time we have professional coaching support in:

 - Volleyball (Men's & Women's)

-and part time coaches in a further 15.
+We have part time coaches in a further 15 sports.
 The difference that a professional structure can make to the development of student athletes should not be underestimated.
-We are an ARA Rowing Performance Centre, we have First Class County Cricket status, British Fencing Centre status, compete in the England Hockey National League and boast a host of rowers, fencers and lacrosse players who compete at an international level on an annual basis.
-On average we help to develop over 25 student athletes, across over 15 sports, who compete at international level each academic year.
-Current examples of students that competed at senior international level in 2010/11 include Kira Roberts (Fencing), Holly Colvin (Cricket) and Sandra Hyslop (Canoeing).
+We are a British Rowing Performance Centre, we have First Class County Cricket status, Tennis Foundation University Performance Centre status, English Lacrosse High Performance status and British Fencing Centre status.
+In addition to university leagues, teams compete in the England Hockey National League, the British Basketball League, the National Volleyball League and the Women's Football Super League and boast a host of rowers, fencers and lacrosse players who compete at an international level on an annual basis.
+On average we help to develop over 30 student athletes, across over 15 sports, who compete at international level each academic year.
+Current examples of students that competed at senior international level recently include Gemma Collis (Fencing), Heather Kerr (Women's Rugby) and Dan Robson (Canoeing).

 The performance sport athlete support structure is also extensive.
 Students can access a wide range of services including strength and conditioning, injury support, nutritional guidance and lifestyle management support.
-As is suggested above we work closely with governing bodies of sport and the university’s programmes in basketball, cricket, fencing, lacrosse, rowing and tennis are all delivered in conjunction with the respective national organisations.
+We work closely with sport national governing bodies to ensure that the university’s basketball, cricket, fencing, lacrosse, rowing and tennis programmes are delivered in conjunction with the respective national organisations.
 Few institutions more seamlessly, successfully and consistently combine sporting and academic excellence.

 The vast majority of the organisation for College Sport is student led and it is estimated that in a programme that includes over 6,000 students, approximately 1,000 are exposed to organisational and management experiences at some stage throughout their time at Durham.
 The programme also allows students to gain significant coaching and officiating experience and over 150 students are funded through National Governing Body courses and then found suitable placements upon completion on an annual basis.
 Add to this the experiences gained by University athletes who help to organise and lead university clubs and it is clear that the Durham programme prepares students not only to win on the court, on the water or on the field, but to achieve in life and succeed in whatever they choose to do after graduation.